Byte-Builders-Co/.github/profile/README.md

 ## 🌱 Currently Learning

-I'm currently diving deeper into:
+We are currently diving deeper into:

 - **Advanced React Patterns**: To enhance my UI/UX skills and create more dynamic applications.
 - **Full-Stack Development**: To better integrate frontend and backend solutions.

 ## 💞️ Looking to Collaborate On

-I’m excited to collaborate on:
+We are excited to collaborate on:

 - **Innovative Web Applications**: Projects that push the boundaries of what web technologies can do.
 - **Open Source Contributions**: Especially those related to React, PHP, and JavaScript frameworks.